websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/channels/managing-channels.md

 # Managing Channels

 This article describes how to manage Channels in Liferay Commerce.
-To learn about the uses for Channels in Liferay Commerce, see: [Introduction to Channels](./introduction-to-channels.md).
+To learn about the uses for Channels in Liferay Commerce, see: [Introduction to Channels](./introduction-to-channels.md) and the [Channels Reference Guide](./channels-reference-guide.md).

+By default, a channel is created if using an accelerator (for example, Minium) to jump-start a store site.

 ## Adding a New Channel